Spawn (character): The New U (2024 – present)

 A new ongoing series, Rat City, written by Erica Schultz and illustrated by Ze Carlos, was released April 2024.
 The series follows Peter Cairn, known as 'The devient' set a hundred years in the future.
 Peter Cairn is the cybernetic Spawn of the future, who was transformed through the actions of Al Simmons in Spawn #350.

+The series concludes in issue 25 though Peter Cairn will appear in future spawn universe titles.